‘By doing something half a centimetre high, you are more likely to get a sense of the universe than if you try to do the whole sky.’

 What is particularly interesting is the landscapes David paints, while generally quite small, are layered and abstract yet the figures are very detailed.
 This juxtaposition is interesting and draws in your eye.
 David is not afraid to leave large areas unpopulated and creates a sense of space that appears almost to expand beyond the canvas, like a snapshot of a bigger world.

 There are no overriding rules for hanging small paintings but look out for tips on hanging art and how to achieve that balance in your own home which will we share on social media (June 2020).
-If you don’t follow us already you can click on the links below.
+If you don’t follow us already you can click on the links in the right of the footer.